KiFoundation/ki-networks/Testnet/kichain-t-4/UPGRADE_V3.md

 # kichain-t-4 V3 Upgrade

-The V3 upgrade `kichain-t-4` is set to happen at height `xxx` which at current block time should be reached on `31st of May 2022` around `13H00 UTC`.
+The V3 upgrade `kichain-t-4` is set to happen at height `4351400` which at current block time should be reached on `31st of May 2022` around `13H00 UTC`.

 ## How to upgrade your node